BryanDCampbell/Final_Projects/Blackjack_Game/readme.md

 8. Inlcude a class that you create
 9. Include an array or ArrayList
 10. Include either reading data from a text file or writing data to a text file

+The grade received for this project was 100/100 points